 Obviously Five Believers

-¶ 3 Leave a comment on paragraph 3 0 Obviously Five Believers is a minor song.
-It’s inessential Dylan, something seemingly thrown in just to fill up the side.
-Still, even minor.
-The lyrics are throwaway, yet another sardonic breakup song, but they are not without interest.
-More importantly, Dylan and the Nashville session musicians really came up with the goods.
+Obviously Five Believers is inessential Dylan, something seemingly thrown in just to fill up the side.
+The lyrics are throwaway, yet another sardonic breakup song.
+But it’s not without interesting bits.
+And Dylan and the Nashville session musicians really came up with the goods.
+It rocks.

-¶ 4 Leave a comment on paragraph 4 0 Five Believers is a blues number, with Dylan repeating the first couple of lines of most of the verses, and ending two of them with the same lines: “Yes, I guess I could make it without you/If I just didn’t feel so all alone”.
+Five Believers is a blues number.
+Dylan repeats the first couple of lines of most of the verses, and ends two of them with the same lines: “Yes, I guess I could make it without you/If I just didn’t feel so all alone”.
 The opening line – Early in the mornin’ – is used in many early blues songs.
 A search on Robert Taft’s Pre-War Blues Concordance produces over fifty hits on this phrase (including slight variations such as “early one morning”).

-¶ 5 Leave a comment on paragraph 5 0 The term “black dog” has been in use for hundreds of years, often to symbolize death or depression.
-Winston Churchill used the phrase to describe his personal bouts with depression.
+The term “black dog” has been in use for hundreds of years, often to symbolize death or depression.
+Winston Churchill used it to describe his personal bouts with depression.
 See medical historian Paul Foley’s paper Black Dog as a Metaphor for Depression for an interesting discussion on how the phrase has been used in both songs and prose.

 Early in the mornin’